 You know, we talk about it often.
 The microplastics they are a crisis that can no longer be circumvented.
-By now they are present everywhere, from Antarctica to mother's milk, passing through the fruit we eat.
-Laboratories all over the world have started a real race against time to develop remedies.
+They are now present everywhere, from Antarctica to breast milk, through to the fruit we eat.
+Laboratories around the world have started a real race against time to develop remedies.

-Recently, Princeton researchers have used egg whites to create a lightweight, porous airgel that can remove microplastics and salt from water.
-Last month, robotics researchers at the University of Surrey developed a robot fish which moves in the water "eating" microplastics.
+Recently, Princeton researchers have used egg whites to create a lightweight, porous airgel capable of removing microplastics and salt from water.
+Last month, robotics researchers at the University of Surrey developed a robot fish which moves in the water “eating” microplastics.

 All remedies that may take time: at RMIT University in Melbourne the group led by Nicky Eshtiaghi, lead researcher, has created an affordable and sustainable nanomaterial that could do better in just one hour.
 The research results are published in Chemical Engineering Journal (I link it to you here).